-Provided by Metropolis Security and funded by Bristol City Centre BID, our two Safeguarding Marshals provide a visible presence on foot from midnight until 5 a.m. on Fridays and Saturdays.
-They walk a route that takes in the Triangle, Queens Road, Park Street, and Canons Road.
-Other busy areas also benefit from their attention through the night.
+Provided by Metropolis Security and funded by Bristol City Centre BID, our two Safeguarding Marshals provide a visible presence on foot from midnight until 5:00am on Fridays and Saturdays.
+They walk a route that takes in the Triangle, Queen’s Road, Park Street, The Centre Promenade, Canon’s Road and Baldwin Street.

 Their roles includes: